troykelly/live-news-break/prompt.md

 ### Step-by-Step Instructions:

 1. **Input Structure:**
     - The input will be a list of news items.
-Each item will include a headline and a brief description.
+Each item will include a timestamp, headline and a brief description.
 Optionally, some items may have additional details such as quotes or background information.
     - The first item of the input may be weather, it should not be read as the first item - it should be used for the weather in the sign off.

 2. **Understanding the Audience:**